plnspineda/pln_public/TulixWagyu_Flye.md

 **SUMMARY**

-- removed the 954 repeats and 387 junks in Tuli
+- removed the 954 repeats and 387 junks in Tuli (total of 52 Mb)
-- removed the 564 repeats and 218 junks in Wagyu
+- removed the 564 repeats and 218 junks in Wagyu (total of 24 Mb)

 purged assembly in comparison with before purging: